What is student casework?

 Student casework is the term that the University uses to group the following sets of regulations.

 Academic Appeals – This procedure should be used to appeal the decision of an Assessment Board.
-Students can only submit an appeal once they have formally received their results.
-Students may use this procedure to appeal a decision of an Assessment Board.
-Students must submit a Stage 1 Appeal initially.
-Once the Stage 1 Appeal process has been completed students may, where permitted by the regulations, progress to Stage 2 of the Appeals procedure.
+You can only submit an appeal once you have formally received your results.
+Once the stage 1 appeal process has been completed you may, where permitted by the regulations, progress to stage 2 of the appeals procedure.
 Within this section you will find further information, the regulations and all the relevant forms you will need to complete should you wish to submit an appeal.

-Academic Misconduct – These regulations relate to the moral code or ethical policy of academia.
-It is important to practise academic integrity whilst you are studying at the University of South Wales.
+Academic Misconduct – Academic dishonesty or academic misconduct is any type of cheating that occurs in relation to a formal academic exercise, for example plagiarism and contract cheating.
 Cases when academic integrity principles and practices are not followed will be investigated and a range of penalties may be applied if you are found to have acted outside the principles set out in the regulations.
-Within this link you will find further information, the regulations and a link to the Student Development and Study Skills Service should you require further information about academic integrity.
+Within this section you will find further information, the regulations and a link to the Student Development and Study Skills Service.

 Extenuating Circumstances – If you experience circumstances that may affect your ability to perform in assessments you may be able to apply for extenuating circumstances.
 The key principle of these regulations is to provide equality for all students in relation to the assessments they are required to undertake during their course.
 The University aims to ensure that a student who has proven extenuating circumstances is not unfairly disadvantaged as a result; at the same time, students with extenuating circumstances will not be disproportionately advantaged over other students.